 Our study reveals that the gut microbiome of fish can be influenced by interactions between their genetic background and the environment.
-Studying genotype-by-environment effects on the gut microbiome may bring new perspectives into the role of microbiomes in eco-evolutionary dynamics, as changes in gut microbial communities could translateinto changes in ecosystem functioning and services (Graham et al. 2016, Dutton et al. 2021), including fisheries productivity (Gallo et al. 2020, Diwan et al. 2021).
+Studying genotype-by-environment interactions on the gut microbiome may bring new perspectives into the role of microbiomes in eco-evolutionary dynamics, as changes in gut microbial communities could potentially reverberate into changes in ecosystem functioning and services (Graham et al. 2016, Dutton et al. 2021), including fisheries productivity (Gallo et al. 2020, Diwan et al. 2021).
 As the demand for fish for human consumption is increasing, we also claim that more research is needed to enhance our understanding of the possible effects of fisheries-induced evolution on the gut microbiome.
-Comparison of the gut microbiome of fish in relation to different management strategies (e.g. sustainable versus size-selective fisheries versus protected areas) may reveal important mechanisms influencing populations’ adaptability and resilience, and thus help restoring highly impacted fish stocks (Gallo et al. 2020).
-It is also important for future studies to reveal the functional consequence of changes in gut microbiome (Tarnecki et al. 2017), especially functions directly responsible for fish behaviour and fitness so that the target preservation of highly beneficial gut microbiomes within harvested populations could be incorporated as part of more sustainable fisheries practices.
+Comparison of the gut microbiome of fish in relation to different management strategies (e.g. balanced versus size-selective fishing versus protected areas) may reveal important mechanisms influencing populations’ adaptability and resilience, and thus help restoring highly impacted fish stocks (Gallo et al. 2020).
+It is also important for future studies to reveal the functional consequence of changes in gut microbiome (Ghanbari et al. 2015, Tarnecki et al. 2017), especially functions directly responsible for fish behaviour and fitness so that the target preservation of highly beneficial gut microbiomes within harvested populations could be incorporated as part of more sustainable fisheries practices.

 Acknowledgments